Lisa-Wall/React-Project/README.md

 ## Contents

-This tutorial explains the central concepts of React and demonstrates them using code snippts and live code showing what they do.
+This tutorial explains the central concepts of React and demonstrates them using code snippets and live code showing what they do.
 Concepts covered:

 * Components
 * JSX